rajuadaki/SACS-Java/README.md

 Used to log messages, send faults to handle by error handler, and return sessions to the pool.

 ### Session pooling
 Session creation and closing can be expensive operation.
 Also, there is a session limit per user set on the server.
 In order to conserve time on client side and server resources, session pool has been introduced.
-The size of the pool is configurable in the soap.properties file in the Configuration module.
+The size of the pool is configurable in the SACSSoapConfig.properties file in the Configuration module.
 The heart of this functionality is in the SessionPool class.
 It is responsible for making calls to open, destroy and refresh sessions that are being kept there.
 When the HeaderComposingCallback requests a session, it recursively looks up the list of sessions to find a free one and returns it, and if it doesn’t find one, it calls the SessionCreateRQ to create it, only if the pool has space for it.
 Otherwise, it keeps the call on hold until it can get a free session.
 When a workflow returns a session to the pool, the IgnoreTransactionRQ is being called, to make sure, the session on the server side is clean.
 Every ten minutes, the pool calls OTA_PingRQ on every session it keeps, to keep the sessions alive.
 The sessions are being closed, when the program exits, using an exit hook in the main configuration class (SoapApplicationConfiguration).
 The pool sends a SessionCloseRQ on every session, that it keeps.

 ## Flow Trigger
 This module is used to run and demonstrate defined workflows using http calls.
 It’s being used by a small web page based on AngularJS and Bootstap.